-#5 Best Budget Business Laptop: Dell Latitude e5470
+#5 Best Budget Business Laptop: Dell Latitude E7270

-The Dell Latitude e5470 is a great budget business laptop that runs Windows 10 OS.
+The Dell Latitude E7270 is a great budget business laptop that runs the Windows 10 Pro operating system.

-It’s a sturdy laptop with a weight of 4.2 pounds (1.9 kg).
-The case is made of carbon-reinforced plastic and has a pleasant feel, but it’s prone to fingerprints.
+It’s a sturdy laptop with a weight of around 3 pounds (~1,36 kg).
+The case is made of plastic and has a pleasant feel, but it’s prone to fingerprints.

 The Dell Latitude notebook has a webcam and microphone, but it lacks an optical drive and has no USB Type-C port.
 Another small issue with this laptop is that the touchpad is inaccurate at the edges.

-This budget laptop has a 14.6-inch HD matte display with good viewing angles, but with just 200 nits brightness, it’s not suitable for outside work.
-Color coverage is also below average; the display covers only 60% of the sRGB Color spectrum.
+This budget laptop has a 12.5-inch HD matte display with good viewing angles, and with a 330 nits brightness, it’s suitable for outside work as long as you keep the screen away from direct sunlight.
+Color coverage is below average; the display covers only 58% of the sRGB Color spectrum.

 With 8GB RAM and a fast SSD, it will boot up fast and load apps without lag.
 It’s great for working on word documents and everyday tasks such as reading emails or watching Youtube clips.
 It’s not a suitable laptop for gaming with the poor integrated Intel HD 520 graphics card.
 The battery life is decent and can handle around 6 hours on a full charge.